Hospital Errors Causing Harm

 - Failure to adequately disinfect rooms, patient facilities, instruments, and diagnostic tools

 When a patient makes a medical malpractice claim against a hospital, the question of liability can be quite complex.
-Hospital liability generally may fall into three categories.
+Hospital liability generally falls into three categories:

 Hospital Liability for Employees

 For legal purposes, employees are people who work part-time or full-time for the hospital.
 In most cases, they do their work on hospital grounds or in hospital-owned facilities and are paid directly by the hospital or a corporate entity.
 Employees may include a wide variety of positions, including staff doctors, nurses, administrators, janitorial staff, staff who work in the cafeteria or hospital restaurants, and security guards.

 Associates are different than employees.
 While associates may provide a service to patients within the facilities of the hospital or medical center, they are usually employed and paid by a private company.
 There are many private doctors who are granted privileges to treat patients, perform surgery, or administer tests/procedures within the hospital but are not technically employees of the hospital or health care company.

 Examples of hospital associates are paramedics, maintenance staff, private doctors, and any other people who are employed by an independent firm but who provide direct service within the hospital facility.

 Hospital Liability for a Hospital’s Own Mistakes